The Contortionist: History

-The Contortionist formed in 2007 under the name At the Hands of Machines with vocalist Jake Morris, guitarists Roby Baca and Cameron Maynard, bassist Christopher Tilley, and drummer Joey Baca.
+The Contortionist formed in 2007 under the name At the Hands of Machines with vocalist Jake Morris, guitarists Robby Baca and Cameron Maynard, bassist Christopher Tilley, and drummer Joey Baca.
 The band's first release, the EP Sporadic Movements, was released later that year.
 At the Hands of Machines changed their name to The Contortionist following the EP's release and the same line-up recorded the EP Shapeshifter, which was released in September 2008.
 These two EPs featured a deathcore sound in contrast to the band's later works.
 Following the release of Shapeshifter, vocalist Jake Morris left the band and was replaced by Dave Hoffman, who also provided keyboards.
 The band entered Voltaic Recording Studio in early 2009 and released their third EP, Apparition, in September of that year.
-The sound of this EP continued the deathcore sound heard with Morris, but also showed the band incorporating elements of progressive metal into its music.
+The EP continued the deathcore sound heard with Morris, but also showed the band incorporating elements of progressive metal into its music.

 Hoffman departed the band in early 2010 and was replaced by Jonathan Carpenter.
-Not too long after Carpenter's arrival, The Contortionist began work on their debut album, Exoplanet.
-Exoplanet was released on August 31, 2010 through Good Fight Entertainment.
+Not long after Carpenter's arrival, The Contortionist began work on their debut album, Exoplanet.
+Exoplanet was released on August 31, 2010, through Good Fight Entertainment.
 The album's sound continued the progressive metal/deathcore sound heard on Apparition, with lyrics exploring themes such as space and interstellar travel.
 Several of the album's songs are reworked songs from Apparition, featuring new lyrics written by Carpenter with slightly different musical passages.
 The band's second album, Intrinsic, was released on July 17, 2012.
-A month before the album's release, the Contortionist released their first music video for the song "Holomovement."
+A month before the album's release, The Contortionist released their first music video for the song "Holomovement."
 The sound of Intrinsic differed from previous releases; the album still contained elements of deathcore, but had a greater focus on melody and atmosphere.
-Carpenter's lyrics focused on science fiction themes which are reflected in the music videos for "Causality" and "Dreaming Schematics."
+Carpenter's lyrics focused on science fiction themes which are reflected in the music videos for "Causality" and "Dreaming Schematics".

 In March 2013, Jonathan Carpenter announced his departure from the band.
-At the time, Carpenter and his longtime girlfriend (now his wife) were expecting their first child.
+At the time, Carpenter and his longtime girlfriend (now wife) were expecting their first child.
 He left on good terms with the band to focus on his personal life and starting his family.
 Carpenter commented on his departure: